The Commonplace

 0.3

 AI adoption yields asymmetric productivity gains depending on firms' resource constraints and competitive environments (i.e., heterogeneity rather than a homogeneous effect).
-Firm Productivity mixed high Total Factor Productivity (TFP) heterogeneity
+Firm Productivity mixed Total Factor Productivity (TFP) heterogeneity

 n=3366